IceMajor2/icemajor2/README.md

 ### Projects & repositories
 * [**Alkolicznik**](https://github.com/IceMajor2/Alkolicznik).
 My biggest effort so far.
 An artist may call it a *magnum opus*.
 Not me, though.
 This emerged as a result of not having built anything from top to bottom by myself.
-I've already had a list of nice, small projects implementations of someone else's ideas.
+I've already had a list of nice, small projects implementations of someone else's ideas (see [here](https://github.com/IceMajor2/programming-projects-for-advanced-begginers) or [here](https://github.com/IceMajor2/hyperskill-projects)).
 However, I felt like it was the time to improve.

   This made me realize how tough, how time-consuming making decent applications is.
 The process was awesome.
   You can read more about this project in its [README](https://github.com/IceMajor2/Alkolicznik/blob/main/README.md) file.
+  If you want to just see it in action, [click here](https://alkolicznik.alwaysdata.net/) to access a live demo.

 ### What's next?
 Just as previously I've realized I should make something bigger by myself, now I realize my shortcomings in working with other people.